Eastern Himalayas

 Asian elephant, Snow leopard, Ganges River dolphin, Red panda, Continental tiger, Greater one-horned rhino

-The Himalayas face many challenges, and governments are under pressure to provide for their people and secure their natural heritage.
-Forests are strained as demand continues to grow for timber and food crops.
-Protected areas are becoming isolated pockets, and international criminal networks are emptying forests of rare wildlife to feed the voracious illegal market.
+The Himalayas face many challenges, and governments are under increasing pressure to enhance their economies and secure their natural heritage.
+Forests are strained as demand continues to grow for timber, infrastructure expansion and food crops.
+Protected areas are becoming isolated pockets, and international criminal networks are emptying forests of rare wildlife to feed the voracious illegal market in the region and beyond.
 The impact of global climate change is melting the once mighty Himalayas at a rate faster than ever recorded in human history, jeopardizing a vital source of freshwater for billions of people in Asia.

 Species